About this Journal

 Tree Physiology publishes both technical reviews and original research reports on all aspects of physiology of trees, other woody species, and species of arborescent growth forms (a full list of topics can be found in our Instructions to Authors).
 Tree Physiology is a refereed journal distributed internationally.

 Tree Physiology was founded in 1986 by Alfred Burdett and Rozanne Poulson of Heron Publishing.
 Under their management, the journal grew in both size and reputation to become one of the top-ranking journals in the field.
-Oxford Journals will continue to build on this solid foundation and ensure wider dissemination and further development of Tree Physiology.
+Oxford Journals continues to build on this solid foundation and ensures wider dissemination and further development of Tree Physiology.